ekansa/open-context-py/docs/deployment.md

     git clone -b production https://github.com/ekansa/open-context-py.git

 Once you've used Git to clone Open Context, there are settings you need to provide.
 Edit "change-secrets.json" to be "secrets.json", and add the correct database passwords and other settings for your instance.
+VERY IMPORTANT!
+In "secrets.json", change the "DEBUG" value to 0 so the application does not run in DEBUG mode.
+DEBUG mode is not safe for public exposure, since it reveals lots of details about how your site works.
 Look at the Django documentation for generating a Django secret key to include in “secrets.json”.

+You'll need to set a full path in "secrets.json" to the open-context-py/static directory.
+That directory contains javascript, css, and some media files.
+It seemed the easiest solution to deployment headaches, so that's the way it is now.
+Perhaps future versions will be more self-configuring.

 Also, here are some handy git commands to execute (assuming you are navigated into your project repository) to update your local instance of Open Context with what is on GitHub: